 7 Signs He Is Dominating In The Relationship

 Living with a dominating boyfriend or husband can be an extremely frustrating experience.
 Their edgy behaviour and tendencies to lash out can trigger deep-seated anxiety in the person who is at the receiving end.
-These things might seem very cute, endearing at the beginning of the relationship but as time passes by you will hate his attitude and loathe this behaviour.
+These things might seem very cute, endearing at the beginning of the relationship.
+As time passes by, you will hate his attitude and loathe this behaviour.